nimiology/socket_massenger/README.md

 # local_massenger_socket
-This scripts can send and give message on local or online area
+This scripts can send and receive message on local or online area